SvalTek/ArcaneGames/README.md

 # ArcaneGames

-ArcaneGames is a lightweight TypeScript framework for building text-based RPGs.
+ArcaneGames is a lightweight **ESM-first** TypeScript framework for building text-based RPGs.
 It provides utilities for managing game state, timers, an event system and a simple command architecture.
+New modules lay the groundwork for plugins, a story engine and multiplayer support.

 ## Installation